oevkaya/Prompts-Publishing-Training/Exercises/Exercise2.md

 The overview should be 300-400 words and include:
 - The book's premise and promise
-- Why this book is needed now
+- Why this book is needed now with formal tone
 - The transformation readers will experience
-- The author's unique qualifications

 Write in a compelling, professional tone suitable for presenting to acquisitions editors.